alexlyttle/python-virtualenvs/slides.md

 # <!-- fit --> Virtual environments with `conda` - Create

 - Can be created in Anaconda Navigator
-- Or, can be created in Terminal or Anaconda Prompt (see below)
+- Or, can be created in the terminal or Anaconda Prompt (see below or the [docs](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more)

 To create an environment named `myenv` with access to the latest version of Python,